 This is the kind of activity that launched Medical Teams International nearly 40 years ago.
 Going where we're needed most, we provide loving care to save lives and leave communities healthier.

 Our volunteer teams provide critical medical care and lifesaving supplies when hurricanes, earthquakes, conflict, or any number of natural and man-made disasters threaten lives.

 In any disaster, there are critical needs that must be met for people to survive.
 A lack of clean water, poor sanitation, and an absence of medical care can quickly escalate into disease outbreaks and staggering levels of illness and suffering.
 Particularly in countries where health systems were already weak, crises can jeopardize people's ability to get the care they desperately need.

-Medical Teams International’s Disaster Response program is designed to provide a swift, coordinated disaster recovery plan in a crisis situation.
-Collaborating with local government agencies, we evaluate the disaster impact and coordinate with our standby pool of trained and experienced disaster response volunteers to send aid within 48 hours.
+Our disaster relief program is designed to provide a swift, coordinated response in times of crisis.
+Collaborating with local government agencies and trusted partners on the ground, we evaluate the impact of a disaster and then mobilize our standby pool of trained and experienced humanitarian response volunteers to begin providing life-saving medical care, often within 48 hours.

 Refugee Relief: Life-saving Medical Care for People in Crisis

 Violence and war have forced millions around the world to flee for their lives.
 With only the clothes on their back, countless families must try to begin a new life in desperate conditions.
 Without accessible medical care, crowded refugee camps can mean disaster for families who have nowhere else to go.
 The problem is only growing--there are more displaced people now than ever before.
 We go where we're needed most, to provide loving care to save lives and leave communities healthier.